-Curtis Granderson is an MLB All Star and philanthropist from Chicago, whose commitment to improving the lives of children and families from coast-to-coast has earned him recognition as one of baseball’s most influential leaders.
+Curtis Granderson is a former MLB All Star and philanthropist from Chicago, whose commitment to improving the lives of children and families from coast-to-coast has earned him recognition as one of baseball’s most influential leaders.

 Curtis was drafted by the Detroit Tigers in 2002, and made his MLB debut with the team in 2004.